Here’s a number that may shock you: about one in five American adults do not have a credit score.

 In these areas, rates of credit invisibility may be higher due to a lack of access to traditional sources of credit.

-The highest proportion of credit invisible consumers is found in rural areas, even in upper-income neighborhoods.
+The highest proportion of credit-invisible consumers is found in rural areas, even in upper-income neighborhoods.
 This may be related to a lack of access to the internet in rural areas.

 Credit invisibility in America is a serious problem that is not going to be solved overnight.
 It’s going to take overarching structural changes to address the root causes of credit invisibility and credit inequality.

-Let’s explore the potential solutions currently being researched by the U.S. government and by the credit scoring and reporting companies to address credit invisibility and credit inequality.
+Let’s explore the potential solutions currently being researched by the U.S. government and the credit scoring and reporting companies to address credit invisibility and credit inequality.

 In the CFPB’s Annual Financial Literacy Report for 2019, the Bureau described their efforts to support inclusion and serve historically underserved communities by assisting local governments that are working to address credit invisibility in their cities.